-Also known as several differnt names (see below).
+Demerol is known by several different names (see below).
 Rapid Drug Detox can help detox you from Demerol (Meperidine).

 Demerol / Meperidine is a highly-potent narcotic pain reliever, similar to morphine, and is used to treat moderate to severe pain.
 Demerol is highly addictive when compared to other substances; physical and psychological dependences develop very rapidly.
-It is marekted under several different brand names, including: Alodan, Centralgin, Dolsin, Dolosal, Dolantin, Dolestine, Dispadol, Dolargan, Petidin, Prodine and Mefedina.
-Meperidine may be combined with Promethazine to minimize the nasea associated with the pain medication, this combination is known as Mepergan.
+It is marketed under several different brand names, including: Alodan, Centralgin, Dolsin, Dolosal, Dolantin, Dolestine, Dispadol, Dolargan, Petidin, Prodine and Mefedina.
+Meperidine may be combined with Promethazine to minimize the nausea associated with this pain medication, identified as Mepergan.

-Demerol is a rapid-acting narcotic, and it often has a higher incidence of euphoria/dysphoria, respiratory depression, sedation, pruritus, tolerance, and physical and psychological dependence when compared to other opioids.
+Demerol is a rapid-acting narcotic and often has a higher incidence of euphoria / dysphoria, respiratory depression, sedation, pruritus, tolerance, and physical and psychological dependence when compared to other opioids.

 Demerol Addiction Effects